TAR-Style Word Template

 Posted in Python | 14 Comments

-The annual data (FUNDA) is easy to deal with, we just need to apply the following conditions:
+The annual data (FUNDA) is easy to deal with; we just need to apply the following conditions:

 indfmt=="INDL" & datafmt=="STD" & popsrc=="D" & consol=="C"

-If we have converted FUNDA to Stata format, the uniqueness of GVKEY-DATADATE can be verified using the following Stata command:
+If we have converted FUNDA to Stata format, the uniqueness of GVKEYDATADATE can be verified using the following Stata command:

 duplicates report gvkey datadate if indfmt=="INDL" & datafmt=="STD" & popsrc=="D" & consol=="C"

-This command will return “no duplicates”.
+This command should return “no duplicates”.

-Variable definition: FYEARQ – fiscal year; FQTR – fiscal quarter; FYR – fiscal year end month; DATACQTR – calendar quarter; DATAFQTR – fiscal quarter; ATQ – total assets; NIQ – quarterly net income; NIY – year-to-date net income.
+Variable definition: FYEARQ – fiscal year; FQTR – fiscal quarter; FYR – fiscal year-end month; DATACQTR – calendar quarter; DATAFQTR – fiscal quarter; ATQ – total assets; NIQ – quarterly net income; NIY – year-to-date net income.

-That said, if we want to remove duplicates in a more careful way, COMPUSTAT gives the following clue:
+That said, if we want to remove duplicates more carefully, COMPUSTAT provides the following clue:

 In the definition of DATAFQTR, COMPUSTAT notes that,